What Is Colostrum? A New Mom's Comprehensive Guide

 Beginning in mid- to late pregnancy, your breasts begin to produce a substance called colostrum that will be your baby’s first dose of concentrated nutrition for several days after birth.
 Measured in teaspoons rather than ounces, colostrum is the perfect example of how it’s quality, not quantity, that matters when it comes to optimal nourishment for your newborn bundle of joy.

-In fact, colostrum is so high in immunoglobulins (immune factors like secretory IgA, leukocytes, and lactoferrin) that it provides all-important passive immunity for your baby until his own immune system kicks into gear.
+In fact, colostrum is so high in immunoglobulins7 (immune factors like secretory IgA, leukocytes, and lactoferrin) that it provides all-important passive immunity for your baby until his own immune system kicks into gear.
 Many experts even consider colostrum to be a baby’s first (100 percent natural) immunization.
-In one eye-opening study on adults, colostrum supplements were three times more effective than vaccination at preventing the flu—now that’s one powerful compound!
+In one eye-opening study8 on adults, colostrum supplements were three times more effective than vaccination at preventing the flu—now that’s one powerful compound!

 Low in fat and high in protein and carbohydrates, colostrum is also incredibly easy to digest, and it works as a gentle laxative to flush baby’s digestive system and encourage the passing of meconium, baby’s first stool.
 This process clears your baby’s body of bilirubin, a waste product that can cause jaundice.
 Also on the digestive front, babies are born with permeable intestines (similar to a leaky gut), and colostrum coats their gastrointestinal tracts to seal them up, thereby preventing bacteria, viruses, and allergens from passing through to the bloodstream.

 What’s more, colostrum is absolutely brimming with human milk oligosaccharides (HMOs), prebiotics that feed and nurture all the friendly flora (aka probiotics) that are busy setting up shop in your baby’s digestive tract—these are the very microbes that will form his microbiome, the foundation of his immune system and overall health for years to come.
-And although all breast milk boasts HMOs, colostrum has the most, with 20 to 25 grams/liter, as opposed to just 5 to 20 g/L in later-stage milk.
+And although all breast milk boasts HMOs, colostrum has the most9, with 20 to 25 grams/liter, as opposed to just 5 to 20 g/L in later-stage milk.

 So how do you make sure your baby gets as much of this life-supporting superfood as possible?